BryceCanyonCounty/bcc-nazar/README.md

 ## Installation Steps
 - Add the file to your resource file
-- Add ensure 'hd_nazar' to your resources.cfg
+- Add ensure 'bcc-nazar' to your resources.cfg

 ## Side notes
 - If you have any suggestions please be sure to let me know